 All internal hydrogen piping including the cell and relief line shall be designed for cryogenic service (see Section 3.3).
-This piping shall be designed and fabricated to B31.12 2012.
-All components shall be reverse pressure tested with a He mass spectrometer as a final assembly to 55 psia using a pneumatic test with He as a test fluid.
+This piping shall be designed and fabricated to B31.12 2011.
+All components with the exception of the cell shall be reverse pressure tested with a He mass spectrometer as an assembly to 55 psia using a pneumatic test with He as a test fluid.
+The cell shall be pneumatically tested at 55 psia using snoop or other similar leak testing method.
 The gas panel reliefs must be plugged for this test.
 The piping connections with the exception of the cell shall be made using welds or standard Swagelok fittings (VCRs).
 The design pressure for components other than the cell shall be 100 psi; the cell design pressure shall be 50 psi.
 All components will be exposed to the insulating vacuum (IV) which has been accounted for in the design pressure rating.
 The internal hydrogen piping system is shown in P&ID TGT-401-0001-1000.

 The hydrogen cell is the most critical component of the system.
 For physics reasons, the cell must be fabricated from a low Z material having minimal thickness.
 The hydrogen stored in the cell is expected to boil slowly under normal conditions.
 The escaping gas bubbles must exit the cell and not cross the path of the beam.
 The thin walls of the cell also affect the pressure rating of the component.
 Two tests indicate that the current cell design withstands pressures up to 180 psi.
 There is however some variation in fabrication of cells.
-A strict code proof test requires a minimum factor of safety of 4 with a well know joint efficiency.
+A strict code proof test requires a minimum factor of safety of 4 with a well known joint efficiency.
 The cell main body is fabricated from kapton sheet with a longitudinal lap joint using 3M DP-190 epoxy.
 The joint requires some hand work to taper the kapton sheet such that the lap joint will have the same thickness as the rest of the cell.
 Initial testing indicates that the epoxy is not the weak point in the joint and that the thinner sections of kapton are most likely to fail during a pressure test.
 Further testing is planned to better quantify the joint strength.